 The difference between the two approaches starts with the underlying accident causality model.
 An accident causality model underlies all our efforts to engineer for safety.
-Basically it provides an explanation for why accidents occur and imposes patterns on accident causation.
-You may not be aware you are using one, but you are: Our mental models of how accidents occur determines how we investigate and prevent accidents.
+Basically, it provides an explanation for why accidents occur and imposes patterns on our understanding of accident causation.
+You may not be aware you are using one, but you are: Our mental models of how accidents occur determine how we investigate and prevent accidents.